aliasad059/http-monitor/README.md

 # http-monitor

-A HTTP endpoint monitor service written in go with RESTful API.
+An HTTP endpoint monitor service written in go with RESTful API.

 ## Run